Olivia-Pigani/shop_Angular_Spring/README.md

 PGADMIN_DEFAULT_PASSWORD=<?>
 PGADMIN_PORT=80

-# please put a HMAC256 secret type
 JWT_SECRET_KEY=<?>
 ```

-### 3. Run "docker compose up build -d" at the docker-compose.yml location file
+3. Run "docker compose up -d" at the docker-compose.yml location file

-### 4. Connect PgAdmin with a new server (put ipv4 info for network, then admin and password that you put in .env)

-### 5. open client in Vs code, run "npm i" then "npm start"
+4. open "client" in Vs code, run "npm i" then "npm start", you can now go to http://localhost:4200/homepage

-### 6. open server in an IDE, execute the code.
+5. open "server" in an IDE like IntellJ, then, execute the code.